Devin Singletary Player Prop Bets for NFL Week 17 - Buffalo vs. Atlanta - NewsBreak

 Matchup vs. Atlanta

-- The Falcons give up 120.9 yards per game on the ground, the NFL's 22nd-ranked rush defense.
+- Allowing 120.9 rushing yards per game, the Falcons have the 22nd-ranked run defense in the NFL.

-- This year the Falcons are ranked 21st in the league in rushing touchdowns conceded (15).
+- This season the Falcons are ranked 21st in the NFL in rushing touchdowns allowed (15).

 Recent Performances

-- In last week's contest against the Patriots, Singletary ran the ball 12 times for 39 yards and scored one touchdown.
+- In last week's contest against the Patriots, Singletary carried the ball 12 times for 39 yards and scored one touchdown.

+- He chipped in with five receptions for 39 yards in the passing game.

-- In his last three games, Singletary has racked up 177 rushing yards (59.0 per game) on 38 carries with two touchdowns.
+- Over his last three outings, Singletary has racked up 38 carries for 177 yards (59.0 per game) and two touchdowns.

 Singletary's Buffalo Teammates